-Where a tenant is known to be in receipt of Universal Credit, with housing costs paid directly to the tenant, the Housing Services Officer with responsibility for that tenancy will note the payment date and contact the tenant immediately prior to the payment date in order to remind the tenant that payment is due.
+Where a tenant is known to be in receipt of Universal Credit, with housing costs paid directly to the tenant, the Housing Services Officer or Assistant Housing Services Officer with responsibility for that tenancy will note the payment date and contact the tenant immediately prior to the payment date to remind the tenant that payment is due.

-The timescale for response by the Housing Services Manager for a request to begin legal action is one working day.
+The timescale for response by the Association for a request to begin legal action is one working day.